Benjamin Schreiber (criminal): Disease and resuscitation

-On March 30, 2015, Schreiber was sent from the Iowa State Penitentiary to the University of Iowa Hospitals & Clinics unconscious (Note: While The New York Times reported that Schreiber fell unconscious at the hospital, Oxygen and CNN reported he lost consciousness at the prison; The Des Moines Register reported he that he lost consciousness "by the time he arrived at the hospital".) after experiencing seizures and a fever; he developed sepsis from severe kidney stones.
+On March 30, 2015, Schreiber was sent from the Iowa State Penitentiary to the University of Iowa Hospitals & Clinics unconscious (Note: While The New York Times reported that Schreiber fell unconscious at the hospital, Oxygen and CNN reported he lost consciousness at the prison; The Des Moines Register reported that he lost consciousness "by the time he arrived at the hospital".) after experiencing seizures and a fever; he developed sepsis from severe kidney stones.
 Despite signing a do not resuscitate order, which his brother confirmed to the hospital, his heart was restarted five times and he received intravenous fluid resuscitation.

 Schreiber requested post-conviction relief in April 2018, claiming that as he temporarily died, his life sentence had ended.
 A district court in Wapello County dismissed Schreiber's request and the Iowa Court of Appeals affirmed the district court dismissal on November 6, 2019.
 In the Court of Appeals opinion, judge Amanda Potterfield described Schreiber's claim as "unpersuasive and without merit" and said that his sentence did not end until a medical examiner declared him dead.
 She also said that the court does "not believe the legislature intended this provision [...] to set criminal defendants free whenever medical procedures during their incarceration lead to their resuscitation by medical professionals".
 Schreiber also claimed that his right to due process was violated when the hospital ignored his do not resuscitate order; neither court considered this claim.
 His appeal was compared to that of Jerry Rosenberg, a New York City murderer who unsuccessfully argued that his life sentence ended when his heart stopped during surgery.